 Heas dropped down to eye level, letting Fain stare unblinking into where Heas once had eyes.
-As he stared he noticed that they had been replaces by two large spiders that stared towards Fain.
+As he stared, he noticed that they had been replaced by two large spiders that stared towards Fain.

 “You can focus on the power of social status, weapon mastery, arcane knowledge, strong connections, fame, infamy, fear over those around you, or best yet.
 Obtain all and rule over the lesser people around you.
 Notice how wealth was not on my list?
 Because money is not power, it is a hobby.”

 The environment returned to normal; Fain tried to hide his fear but was unable to keep it from Heas.

 “I am going to bed.
 Thanks for the story.”

 Heas wandered off to his group and once again stopped.